awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 1. CloudWatch alarms consume the `CapacityProviderReservation` metric \(published by Amazon ECS\) for capacity providers and increase the `DesiredCapacity` of the Auto Scaling group only when the value is greater than the `targetCapacity` value\.
 The `targetCapacity` value is a capacity provider setting that is sent to the CloudWatch alarm during the cluster auto scaling activation phase\.

-   You can set the `targetCapacity` when you create the Auto Scaling group, or modify it after the group is created\.
+   You can set the `targetCapacity` when you create the Auto Scaling group, or modify the value after the group is created\.
 The default is 100%\.

 1. The Auto Scaling group launches additional EC2 instances\.
-To prevent over\-provisioning of the scale\-out operation, Auto Scaling makes sure that recently launched EC2 instance capacity is stabilized before it launches new instances\.
-Auto Scaling checks if all existing instances have passed the `instanceWarmupPeriod` \(now minus the instance launch time\) If any instance is within the `instanceWarmupPeriod`, the scale\-out is blocked until that time\.
+To prevent over\-provisioning of the scale\-out operation, auto scaling stabilizes recently launched EC2 instance capacitybefore launching new instances\.
+Auto scaling checks if all existing instances have passed the `instanceWarmupPeriod` \(now minus the instance launch time\)\.
+If any instance is within the `instanceWarmupPeriod`, Amazon ECS blocks the scale\-out operation until the `instanceWarmupPeriod` expires\.

    The default number of seconds for a newly launched instance to warm up is 300\.